Laura Pigossi: 2020–2021: Olympics doubles bronze medal, third longest game in history

-2022: Wimbledon debut, top 100
+2022: Wimbledon debut, top 100, first WTA Tour final

 In 2022, she played her first qualifying competition at a major at the Australian Open.
 Pigossi had her first WTA Tour-level wins at Copa Colsanitas in Bogotá, Colombia, coming from the qualifying rounds and reaching the finals.
 The campaign in Bogotá included wins against Dayana Yastremska in the quarterfinals and top seed Camila Osorio in the semifinals before losing the final to Tatjana Maria.
 Consequently, Pigossi reached a new career-high of world No. 126 in the singles rankings on 11 April 2022.